7ombie/textmode/README.md

 ### The Default Font

-The font array (`textmode.font.data`) contains a bitmapped, 16x32 font, stored as an array of 16,384 bytes, divided into 256 blocks of 64 bytes.
+The font array (`textmode.font.array`) contains a bitmapped, 16x32 font, stored as an array of 16,384 bytes, divided into 256 blocks of 64 bytes.
 Each block of 64 bytes encodes 32 rows of 16 pixels (one bit per pixel).